August 11th 2015

 CONS Contains added salt and also tastes sweet so not good in savoury dishes.
 Low in calcium and protein.

 Like this?
-Read our article on whether you should go dairy-free here
+Read our article on dairy-free diets here

 Related GTG features